 The U.S. Ski and Snowboard Team Stays Connected

 In order to be the best, the team trains at some of the most spectacular and most dangerous venues in the world.
 Unfortunately for them, these picturesque sites are often dead zones for connectivity.
-In remote, mountainous areas of Europe, for example, the team’s connections to each other, weather tracking devices, as well as video uploads and playbacks are not reliable.
-To complicate matters further, the team travels to different locations week after week.
+For example, in the remote and mountainous areas of Europe, the team’s connections to each other, weather tracking devices, as well as video uploads and playbacks are not reliable.
+To complicate matters further, the team frequently travels to different locations week after week.

 These problems are not confined to training sites.
 The team also encountered issues in a large, Austrian city when 50,000 fans challenged the limits of available bandwidth.
-The team uses a cloud-based service to organize the skis and waxes, and needs access to live video of races for timing purposes.
-Sometimes connectivity problems are no more than a simple nuisance, but other times the safety of the athletes is at stake.
+The team uses a cloud-based service to organize the skis and the waxing schedule.
+To do this, they need access to live video of races for timing purposes.
+Sometimes connectivity problems are no more than a simple nuisance, but at other times the safety of the athletes is at stake.

-The U.S. Ski and Snowboard team required unbreakable connectivity, and they got it using Peplink’s HD4 MBX router.
+The U.S. Ski and Snowboard team required unbreakable connectivity and they got it using Peplink’s HD4 MBX router.
 The HD4 MBX is designed for industrial usage and is ideal for on-the-go deployments.
 It is capable of aggregating the bandwidth of up to four cellular links into an unbreakable, high-speed, SD-WAN connection.
 The device is installed in the team’s mobile wax truck, affectionately named Yolanda.
 An antenna is mounted on top of the vehicle and the router is securely mounted away from works stations.
 The HD4 MBX uses local WiFi when available, and the team also uses SIM cards.
-With up to 16 cellular providers to connect to, the team’s spotty coverage issues are gone.
+With up to 16 cellular providers to connect to, the team’s spotty coverage issues are a thing of the past.